 Mark Matzen, Co-Owner and Partner, has more than 25 years of experience in strategic communications, issue and political campaigns, and coalition building, including extensive experience in political and public affairs campaigns around the country ranging from Presidential to local elections and from California to New Hampshire.

 In addition to serving as the Political Director of the Cory Booker for Senate campaign, Mark spent four years managing strategic communications, public outreach, and political organization in the New Jersey State House as Deputy Chief of Staff to Governors Jon Corzine, Richard Codey and James McGreevey.
 He also served as Chief of Staff and senior political strategist to Representative Rush Holt (NJ-12) for more than five years.
 During that time, he developed and implemented a communication and political strategy that resulted in Congressman Holt’s re-election in the most highly targeted race in the country.
 He also devised and executed Mr. Holt’s redistricting strategy, which increased his winning percentage by more than ten percent.

 Outside of his work on campaigns, Mark developed and executed public relations campaigns as Senior Vice President at MWW Group.
 At the same time, he provided insights about the political landscape in Trenton and Washington DC as MWW’s senior political adviser.

-Sherrie Preische, PhD, Co-Owner and Partner is a physicist who earned her Ph.D. in astrophysical sciences from Princeton University and has since gained extensive analytics experience in business, science, and political contexts.
+Sherrie Preische, PhD, Co-Owner and Partner is a physicist who holds a Ph.D. in astrophysical sciences from Princeton University and has since gained extensive analytics experience in business, science, and political contexts.